mxro/maxrohde-web/content/posts/2019/2019-03-23-practice-body-mindfulness/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Practice: Body Mindfulness'
+date: '2019-03-23'
 categories:
-- buddhism
+  - 'buddhism'
-- psychology
+  - 'psychology'
-coverImage: 0_the_vitruvian_man_-_by_leonardo_da_vinci.jpg
-date: "2019-03-23"
 tags:
-- breathing
+  - 'breathing'
-- meditation
+  - 'meditation'
-- practice
+  - 'practice'
-- practices
+  - 'practices'
-title: 'Practice: Body Mindfulness'
+coverImage: '0_the_vitruvian_man_-_by_leonardo_da_vinci.jpg'
 ---

 With all the distractions in our life, we often forget what is most fundamental to our existence: our own bodies.
 We should take time to be mindful of how our body feels.
 Do we have pain somewhere?
 Do we feel relaxed or tense?